exakat/php-dictionary/dictionary/load-balancer.ini.rst

 A load balancer is a component that distributes incoming network traffic across multiple backend servers to improve availability, throughput, and fault tolerance.

-In a PHP deployment, the load balancer sits in front of a pool of PHP application servers (typically PHP-FPM behind Nginx or Apache).
+During deployment, the load balancer sits in front of a pool of PHP application servers, typically PHP-FPM behind Nginx or Apache.
 When a request arrives, the load balancer forwards it to one of the available servers according to a strategy: round-robin, least connections, IP hash, or weighted distribution.

 Because requests can land on any server, PHP applications behind a load balancer must be stateless or externalise their state:

 + Sessions must be stored in a shared backend server, not on the local filesystem
 + Uploaded files must be written to shared storage, like NFS, an S3-compatible object store
 + Caches should be shared or invalidated across all nodes